FrancisVila/MFT_convert/content/en/docs/TransferCFT/admin_intro/admin_config_commands/CFTACCNT_concepts.md

 T or X state.
 This command is taken into account when the ACCNT parameter of the CFTPARM command is defined.

-Transfer CFT{{< TransferCFT/componentshortname  >}} authorizes only one identifier of the CFTACCNT type.
+{{< TransferCFT/axwayvariablesComponentShortName  >}} authorizes only one identifier of the CFTACCNT type.

 Two recording modes can be used, depending on the system:

 - Recording of data
-    in Transfer CFT{{< TransferCFT/componentshortname >}} files.
+    in {{< TransferCFT/axwayvariablesComponentShortName >}} files.
 In this case, the CFTACCNT command defines the names of the files receiving the data and their management (parameter setting TYPE = FILE).
 This mode is available on ALL SYSTEMS.